A constitution is a system, often codified as a written document,

 12.1 In the absence of the President, the Vice President shall act in his/her place.
 12.2 In the absence of the Honorary Secretary, the Honorary Assistant Secretary shall act in his/her place.
 12.3 In the absence of the Honorary Treasurer, the Honorary Assistant Treasurer shall act in his/her place.

 13.1 There shall be 3 Trustees with good financial standing.
 They may be members of SNA.
-No Board Member shall be elected as Trustee of SNA.
-Trustees shall be elected at AGM on the recommendation of the Board and shall hold office for a period of two years.
+No Board member shall be Trustees of SNA.
+Trustees shall be elected at AGM on the recommendation of the Board and shall hold office for a period of three years..
 13.2 Any funds or real estate property acquired by SNA will be invested in the Trustees.
-13.3 Cessation of Trustees
+13.3

 13.4 The Board shall temporarily fill the vacant position of a Trustee arising from resignation, death or removal from Trusteeship.
 The Registrar of Societies shall be informed of the changes.